Beyond Leaders and Laggards: A Typology of Renewable Energy Adoption Trajectories with Evidence from Off-Grid

 Identification of the existing diversity of adopter groups is essential for promoting transitions, especially since adoption processes are influenced by between-group dynamics \cite{bass1969new, baptista1999diffusion, goldenberg2000marketing}.
-Identifying Influencers, in particular, may allow for leveraging their impact to promote adoption and act as a catalyst to reduce spatial disparities.
+Identifying Influencers may allow for leveraging their impact to promote adoption and act as a catalyst to reduce spatial disparities.
 Moreover, a typology of various pathways and changes, unfolding throughout their progression, would facilitate a deeper understanding of their effect on adoption intensities across time and space.
-The ability to accurately quantify adoption processes, including shifts in temporal trajectories occurring within it over time, even after tipping or inflation points, may provide a solid foundation to distinguish between the various paths along the process and define a typology that enables a discerning distinction between fundamental adopter groups.
+The ability to accurately quantify adoption processes, including shifts in temporal trajectories occurring within it over time, even after tipping or inflation points, may provide a solid foundation to distinguish between various paths along the process and define a typology that enables a discerning distinction between fundamental adopter groups.

-As was outlined so far, despite extensive research on RE adoption, significant gaps remain in our understanding of its complex dynamics.
-First, mostly due to low data resolution at the regional or local scale, existing analyses often rely on a limited set of discrete features, failing to capture the continuous and evolving nature of adoption trajectories over time.
-Furthermore, how these characteristics influence the RE adoption process, in its entirety—including the role of initial adoption timing in shaping subsequent diffusion patterns, and whether adoption pathways are inherently unidirectional—remains poorly understood.
+As was aforementioned, despite extensive RE adoption research, significant gaps remain in the understanding of its complex dynamics.
+First, mostly due to low data resolution at the regional/local scale, existing analyses often rely on a limited set of discrete features, failing to capture the continuous and evolving nature of adoption trajectories over time.
+Furthermore, how these characteristics influence RE adoption processes in their entirety, including the role of initial adoption timing in shaping subsequent diffusion patterns, and whether adoption pathways are inherently unidirectional, remains poorly understood.
 Additionally, current adopter typologies are overly coarse and lack a foundation in the process dynamics that may shape adoption behavior.
 Consequently, they fail to account for critical variations such as deceleration, stagnation, or even decline in adoption levels.
 Addressing these gaps requires an analytical framework that systematically quantifies adoption dynamics, identifies crucial features along the trajectory, and provides a comprehensive classification of adoption pathways.